 Are you hoping to start teaching your kids about the world?
 Find out about my favorite baby and toddler travel books for kids that talk about the world.
 Keep scrolling for the list!

-This post about baby and toddler travel books was originally written in December 2016 and was updated in June 2020 and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about baby and toddler travel books was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-However, it can be tricky to find age-appropriate travel books for babies and toddlers about world adventures.
+However, it can be tricky to find age-appropriate toddler travel books about world adventures for babies and toddlers.

-Most of the travel books I see are geared for elementary-aged kids.
-This will be fantastic when my kids get older, but right now they just don’t have the attention span for those books.
+Most of the travel books I see are geared toward elementary-aged kids.
+This will be fantastic when my kids get older, but right now, they just don’t have the attention span for those books.

 Thankfully, three authors have remedied this by offering engaging board books that highlight different countries.
 These are some of the coolest baby books about travel!